-- 1. We have evaluated the Corporation's reserves data as at December 31, 2021.
-The reserves data are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2021, estimated using forecast prices and costs. - 2.
+- 1. We have evaluated the Corporation's reserves data as at December 31, 2022.
+The reserves data are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2022, estimated using forecast prices and costs. - 2.
 The reserves data are the responsibility of the Corporation's management.
 Our responsibility is to express an opinion on the reserves data based on our evaluation. - 3.
 We carried out our evaluation in accordance with standards set out in the Canadian Oil and Gas Evaluation Handbook as amended from time to time (the "COGE Handbook") maintained by the Society of Petroleum Evaluation Engineers (Calgary Chapter). - 4.
 Those standards require that we plan and perform an evaluation to obtain reasonable assurance as to whether the reserves data are free of material misstatement.
 An evaluation also includes assessing whether the reserves data are in accordance with principles and definitions presented in the COGE Handbook. - 5.
-The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10%, included in the reserves data of the Corporation evaluated for the year ended December 31, 2021, and identifies the respective portions thereof that we have evaluated and reported on to the Corporation's management:
+The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10%, included in the reserves data of the Corporation evaluated for the year ended December 31, 2022, and identifies the respective portions thereof that we have evaluated and reported on to the Corporation's management:

-Location of Net Present Value o of Future Net Revenue Independent Reserves (befo ore income tax es, 10% disco unt rate) Qualified (Country or Includ ling Inactive Co osts and Capit tal (\$000s) Reserves Effective Date of Evaluation Foreign Evaluator Report Geographic Area) Audited Evaluated Reviewed Total Trimble Engineering Associates Ltd. December 31, 2021 Canada \$0 \$746,041 \$0 \$746,041 RSC Group, Inc. December 31, 2021 United States \$0 \$636,696 \$0 \$636,696 TOTALS \$0 \$1,382,737 \$0 \$1,382,737
+Independent Oualified Location of Reserves (Country or Present Value ore income tax Reserves Effective Date of Evaluation Foreign Evaluator Report Geographic Area) Audited Evaluated Reviewed Total Trimble Engineering Associates Ltd. December 31, 2022 Canada \$0 \$876,304 \$0 \$876,304 RSC Group, Inc. December 31, 2022 United States \$0 \$951,375 \$0 \$951,375 TOTALS \$0 \$1,827,679 \$0 \$1,827,679